Interactions-Nexus/Nexus-Wiki/why-nexus/advanced-contracts.md

 The goal of Augmented Contracts is to provide relative capabilities of complex languages like C++, so we will support polymorphism, operator overloading, functions, methods, public, private, protected, unique, etc. augmented contracts builds on the existing VM- and register-based architecture.
 More programmable languages and things like maps, vectors, functions, etc. will come with augmented contracts.

-More specific information will be updated when available.
+> More information will be provided when available.
+{.is-info}